-- Securing equipment during evacuation and siren alarm. - Hold an assembly and/or floorsweeping. - The assembly location to be used. - Reporting the number of missing persons to the Duty Officer by phone on +31 46 47 64444.
+- Securing equipment during evacuation and siren alarm. - Who takes the lead in the event of a limited, local evacuation? - Hold an assembly and/or floorsweeping. - The assembly location to be used. - Reporting the number of missing persons to the Duty Officer by phone on +31 46 47 64444.